The Excel Oct2Bin function converts an Octal (Base 8) number into a Binary (Base 2) number.

 The following table shows the first 16 octal values, along with the equivalent decimal values:

 For further information on the octal numeral system, see the Wikipedia Octal Page

 The Binary (Base 2) Numeral System uses the digits 0 & 1.

 The following table shows the first 8 binary values, along with the equivalent decimal values:

-The following spreadsheets show examples of the Excel Oct2Bin function.
+The following spreadsheets show five examples of the Excel Oct2Bin function.

 Note that, in the above example spreadsheet, the negative octal and binary numbers in cell A4 are represented by two's complement notation.

-Further information and examples of the Excel Oct2Bin function can be found on the Microsoft Office website.
+Further details and examples of the Excel Oct2Bin function are provided on the Microsoft Office website.

 If you get an error from the Excel Oct2Bin function this is likely to be one of the following: